-Stun-n-run: If grabbed but not immobilized, get cracking and bust free.
+Stun-n-run: If grabbed, get cracking and bust free.
 For example: crack the side of his head or ear with your thwacking hand or loaded purse; bust your wrist or arm free with a whipping circular 'round the world' move.
 Holler!
 Kick the nearest knee or lower leg.
 Caution: stun-and-runs are best used when help is nearby.
 Not if you're isolated or fighting off a determined attacker.
 NEVER RELY ON JUST ONE MOVE!

 Use barrier methods to create distance from troublemakers.
-Get your tush onto the other side of large tems: cars, buildings, desks, walls.
+Get your tush onto the other side of large items: cars, buildings, desks, walls.
 Raise hell and draw attention.
 Point and shout: You....call the cops!

 Honor gut feelings.
-Stay in touch with your fear.
-Tune inward - not just outward - to how you are feeling and to the sensations in your body.
-Whether you hear fear's signal as a quiet voice in your head, an uncomfortable nag in your gut, or as alarming sensations... obey!
+Stay in touch with fear's signals.
+Tune inward - not just outward - to the emotions and sensations in your body.
+Whether you hear fear's signal as a quiet voice in your head, an uncomfortable nagging feeling, or as screeching alarms ... obey!